 2) There is a backstory to each bite.
 You indicated in the email that your son was frustrated and angry that his sister was in his way.
 However, I’m wondering what happened before that?
 Was your son already tired, frustrated, or overwhelmed?
 Sometimes excitement or happiness can lead to a bite as well.
 It’s like an explosion of dysregulation – a release of pent-up big feelings.
 When children are having big feelings, bites and other impulsive behaviors can sometimes be prevented by helping children down-regulate when overstimulated.

 3) After tending to the one who got bitten, you can reflect both your son’s possible feelings and your limit, as well as offer an alternative to the biting impulse.
-For example, “You were frustrated and angry that your sister was in your way, so you bit her and Daddy.
+For example, “You didn’t like that your sister was in your way, so you bit her and Daddy.
 We don’t bite bodies because it hurts – look at your sister and Daddy’s faces, they are upset.
 If you are having biting feelings, you can bite this washcloth instead.”
 Your husband stated the limit – “No biting” – and you do want to set that limit!
 However, it will also help your son to hear you when you can acknowledge the feelings that led to the biting.
 This skill can take some practice, especially if you are caught off guard.

 6) If you observe carefully, you will likely notice lead-up behaviors and clues that biting feelings are coming.
 Those are great times to connect with your son and redirect the impulse.
 For example, “I notice you’re getting worked up and might feel like biting.
 Would you like to bite this stuffed animal or a celery stick?”
 Giving limited choices (in this example, the stuffed animal or the celery stick) offers the child some control within parent-chosen parameters, which can help increase the child’s buy-in to the redirection.